NVX-ai/nvx-consistent-api/docs/release-details/01-the-hive.md

 ### Before
 The todo task workers already had a queue table, the `TodoEventModelReadModel`, but the processing of it was batched, while the risk of timeout, like the hydrations, was not there, the issues was that a single long-running batch would prevent a new batch to come in.
 Which was happening with the invoices synchronization.
 ### After
-The new approach simply broke down the loop that reads the queue to several parallel loops that pick only one task to run, becoming effectively another worker architecture, as the hydrations.
+The new approach simply breaks down the loop that reads the queue to several parallel loops that pick only one task to run, becoming effectively another worker architecture, as the hydrations.
 Meaning that a long running task can safely keep being executed while new incoming tasks are run.
 ## Changes in consistency endpoints
-### Before
-Consistency endpoints
-### After
+Since the workers give granularity in the insights we can get for hydration — given that the hydration queue table has permanent checkpoints, the consistency endpoints now have access to reliable information on hydration state.
 ## Integration tests reliability and speed
 ### Before
+The integration tests relied on the consistency endpoints to verify consistency before returning a read model.
 ### After
+Instead, a programmatic tool, with in-memory cache is exposed as part of the App interface, this way the integration tests can guarantee consistency when waiting for it, meaning that the safety margins can be reduced dramatically, leading to faster, reliable integration tests.